Pasanlaksitha/IITWebDev/README.md

 ## Installation Instructions
 To run the "Project Gaia" website locally, follow these steps:
-1. Clone the repository from GitHub: `git clone https://github.com/Pasanlaksitha/project-gaia.git`
+1. Clone the repository from GitHub: `git clone -b production https://github.com/Pasanlaksitha/project-gaia.git`
 2. Navigate to the project directory: `cd project-gaia`
 3. Open the `index.html` file in your preferred web browser.
+4. if you need to develop the project you can clone the `main` branch

 ## Usage
 The "Project Gaia" website is designed to serve as a comprehensive platform for users to learn about the wildlife conservation project, explore its various features, and potentially become involved as volunteers.
 Visitors can browse the website, navigate through the different sections, interact with the dynamic components, and even make purchases from the online shop to support the initiative.